 All Oculus Quest developers MUST PASS the concept review prior to gaining publishing access to the Quest Store and additional resources.
 Submit a concept document for review as early in your Quest application development cycle as possible.
 For additional information and context, please see Submitting Your App to the Oculus Quest Store.

-Note: You are viewing the Native version of this topic.
-To view this topic for Unity development, see User Verification (Unity).
+Note: You are viewing the Unity version of this topic.
+To view this topic for native development, see User Verification (Native).
 To view this topic for Unreal development, see User Verification (Unreal).

 User Verification validates the identity of each user accessing your application.

 In addition to the basic Entitlement Check, this feature uses a client-provided nonce that is used by your trusted server to verify that the Oculus ID provided by the client is valid for the user providing it.
 This user verification does not replace the Entitlement Check.

 Platform.Users.GetUserProof() to retrieve the nonce.
 Then after passing to your server, make a S2S call to verify that the user is who they claim to be.

 Note that this feature accesses user data and may require you to complete the Data Use Checkup form prior to submitting your app to the Oculus Store.
 For more information, see Complete a Data Use Checkup.

 Minimal integration is required for User Verification, the only function you have to integrate is to retrieve the nonce.
 The end-to-end flow for User Verification can be found in the diagram above.

 Detail about this function can be found in the Platform SDK Reference Content.

 Validate Nonce (POST)